justjosias/zang/README.md

 `zig build mouse`: Play the keyboard while changing sound parameters by moving the mouse.

+`zig build two`: Play an instrument controlled by two input sources (note frequency and oscillator duty cycle are controlled with separate ranges of keys on the keyboard, but both trigger the instrument's envelope).
+I'm not sure that this demonstrates anything actually useful.

 `zig build write_wav`: Writes the melody of the `song` example to a file called "out.wav" in the current directory.
 It does not use SDL or libc.

 ## Features